deepankumar-hub/Customer-churn-prediction/README.md

 Trained multiple models including DecisionTree, Random Forest, and XGBoost.

-Used GridSearchCV for hyperparameter tuning to optimize model performance.
+Used RandomizedSearchCV for hyperparameter tuning to optimize model performance.

 ###  Evaluation Metrics: